libelle17/autofax/README.md

 <p style="margin-left:11%; margin-top: 1em">The program was
-adjusted to an installation of opensuse 41.2 or Ubuntu 16.04 with standard options.
+adjusted to an installation of Opensuse 42.1 or Ubuntu 16.04 with standard options.
+The user must be allowed to call the command &rsquo;sudo&rsquo;.
 GNU make has to be installed (which shall be accomplished if necessary by calling install.sh).
 Further needed programs will be installed by the makefile or by autofax itsself via zypper or apt-get, if possible.
-Those
-are: <b><br>
+Those are: <b><br>
 makefile:</b> <br>
 g++, libmysqlclient-dev(el), libtiff-dev(el) <b><br>
 autofax:</b> <br>